fakeDataScientist/FindAgeApp/README.md

 # Find Age Application

-## This app calculates people's ages in year and month units
+### This app calculates people's ages in year and month units

->It's a slow process, quitting doesn't speed it up
+> "It's a slow process, quitting doesn't speed it up"